 Why?
 He was reading a well-known national magazine with a circulation in the millions, and saw a bunch of stories.
 Bizarre but true stories.

 They had stripped off my slugs (lead-in headlines), and my tagline comments, but they undeniably were my stories.
-(You do know I write all the content in True, I hope; while the facts are taken from newspaper stories, I do a lot of work to condense the news articles down to 75ish words of coherent storytelling, and to put them into my own style.)
+(You do know I write all the content in True, I hope; while the facts are taken from newspaper stories, I do a lot of work to condense the news articles down to 100ish words of coherent storytelling, and to put them into my own style.)

-And because John of Washington, D.C., brought the infringement to my attention, I’m sending him a check for 10% of the net settlement (i.e., 10% of $2,000 minus attorneys fees and expenses), as well as an autographed copy of the latest True book, This is True: Glow-in-Dark Plants Could Help Farmers, which came out two months ago.
+And because John of Washington, D.C., brought the infringement to my attention, I’m sending him a check for 10% of the net settlement (i.e., 10% of $2,000 minus attorney fees and expenses), as well as an autographed copy of the latest True book, This is True: Glow-in-Dark Plants Could Help Farmers, which came out two months ago.

 So keep your eyes open.
 If you see True stories in a publication and suspect a copyright infringement, check with me.
-If you’re the first to report it, and we collect damages, you could get a check too.
+If you’re the first to report it, and I collect damages, you could get a check too.